MaxGhenis/terminalgrid/README.md

 **TerminalGrid solves this** by moving terminals to the editor area, where you get full horizontal and vertical split control.

+Additionally, **image pasting in native terminals is unreliable** for Claude Code and other AI tools (see issues [#1361](https://github.com/anthropics/claude-code/issues/1361), [#5392](https://github.com/anthropics/claude-code/issues/5392), [#834](https://github.com/anthropics/claude-code/issues/834)).
+VS Code's terminal integration provides much better support for pasting screenshots and dragging files.

 **For AI-driven coding:**
 Run multiple concurrent AI coding sessions in a clean grid layout.
-Paste screenshots for visual debugging.
+Paste screenshots reliably for visual debugging.
 Manage everything from one workspace instead of scattered terminal windows.

 **For regular development:**
 Keyboard-driven terminal management is useful even without auto-launch.
 Quickly create complex grid layouts for dev servers, test runners, log monitoring, and interactive shells.